lexnederbragt/MBV3070-H19/5_biopython.md

 ### We can use normal string methods on Seq ###

+Remember how you did the "normal" string operations?
+Look at the previous exercises if you are uncertain.

+Many of the normal string methods work on Seq objects.

 Figure out how to do the following:

 - how long my_seq is
 - what the first letter is
 - all of the sequence, except the first and last letter

-Notice the difference between the results from the last two.
+Notice the difference between the results from the first two and the last.

 ### Creating SeqRecord objects ###